Skip to content

 The Critical Care rotation has been a pillar of team-based teaching and ICU faculty have been honored with many teaching awards over the years.

-Ultrasound curriculum, Procedure Clinic, and Simulation Room
+Ultrasound curriculum, Procedure Clinic and Simulation

 • All interns rotate through Procedure Clinic